 Simple English definitions for legal terms

-Read a random definition: likelihood-of-confusion test
+Read a random definition: carbon offset

 A prospective nuisance is a situation or condition that may become a nuisance in the future.
 A nuisance is something that interferes with the use or enjoyment of property, such as a loud noise or foul odor.
 It can also be a persistent activity that harms adjacent land or interferes with its use.
 Liability for a nuisance may or may not arise, but it is a tort to conduct a nuisance.
 The difference between a nuisance and a trespass is that a trespass involves a physical invasion, while a nuisance does not necessarily involve physical contact.